Campaigns of Nader Shah: Plunder

 The city was sacked for several days.
 An enormous fine of 20 million rupees was levied on the people of Delhi.
 Muhammad Shah handed over the keys to the royal treasury, and lost the Peacock Throne, to Nader Shah, which thereafter served as a symbol of Iranian imperial might.
 Amongst a treasure trove of other fabulous jewels, Nader also gained the Koh-i-Noor and Darya-ye Noor ("Mountain of Light" and "Sea of Light," respectively) diamonds; they are now part of the British and Iranian Crown Jewels, respectively.
-Iranian troops left Delhi at the beginning of May 1739.
+Iranian troops left Delhi in the beginning of May 1739.

 Aftermath

 The plunder seized from Delhi was so rich that Nader stopped taxation in Iran for a period of three years following his return.
 Nader Shah's victory against the crumbling Mughal Empire in the East meant that he could afford to turn to the West and face the Ottomans.
 The Ottoman Sultan Mahmud I initiated the Ottoman-Iranian War (1743–1746), in which Muhammad Shah closely cooperated with the Ottomans until his death in 1748.

-Nader's Indian campaign alerted the East India Company to the extreme weakness of the Mughal Empire and the possibility of expanding to fill the power vacuum.
+Nader's Indian campaign made the East India Company realise the extreme weakness of the Mughal Empire and the possibility of expanding its own activities to fill the power vacuum.